 The kitchen was big and shiny, full of grown people busy cooking, talking, banging pots.
-The one who had said "Go away," smiled at her now and the ice cream girl was her friend.
+The one who had said "Go away," smiled even more and the ice cream girl was her friend.

 Heed put on a fresh night gown and an old fashioned satin robe.
 At a dressing table she studied her face in a mirror.